Practice Profile

 Before coming to the Bar, Esther spent two years working as a Research Assistant at the Law Commission on a project to reform electoral laws across the UK.
 She was subsequently Judicial Assistant to Lord Justice Lloyd Jones in the Court of Appeal.
 Immediately prior to commencing pupillage, Esther spent a year as Planning Caseworker at Southwark Law Centre, advising and assisting local residents and businesses on how to engage with planning applications for major developments, the local plan process and other planning-related matters.

-Esther has undertaken pro bono work on immigration and social security claims for Oxford Legal Assistance and the Free Representation Unit, and worked as an Advice and Information Volunteer at Liberty advising on a broad range of human rights issues.
+Esther has undertaken pro bono work on immigration and social security claims for Oxford Legal Assistance and the Free Representation Unit, and worked as an Advice and Information Volunteer at Liberty advising on a broad range of human rights issues

 Does the SRA Treat Sexual Misconduct Cases Seriously? (with Jeremy Phillips KC).
 Solicitors Journal, April 2020